The goal of the Gun Sense Action Committee is to reduce gun violence and deaths. We believe that this can be accomplished with the following actions:

 This committee is under the auspices of the Horry County Democratic Party (HCDP) and it is led by a chairperson.
 If possible, other offices (secretary and event planner) shall be appointed.
 The chairperson shall insure that a meeting agenda and minutes are provided to each committee member via e-mail.
 The chairperson shall also ensure that the budget, website, membership list and event calendar are kept current.
 This committee will submit, when requested a report of its activities and budget, and shall coordinate with HCDP on all significant programs, actions and changes to the committee.

-This committee’s primary responsibilities are to develop, update and promote the HCDP position on firearms with the goal of reducing firearm related violence.
+This committee’s primary responsibilities are to develop, update and promote the HCDP position on firearms with the goal of reducing firearm related violence and deaths.